 Although Comped is a work of fiction, it's heavily based on the personal experiences of the author during the early 1980's in Atlantic City.
-In 1978, the State legislature passed a bill that would allow casino gambling in the state of Pennsylvania, and the foundations for the luxury casino hotels that were to go on to dominate the area were dug out shortly afterwards.
+In 1978, the State legislature passed a bill that would allow casino gambling in the state of New Jersey, and the foundations for the luxury casino hotels that were to go on to dominate the area were dug out shortly afterwards.
 By the early 1980's the gaming floors were open for business.
 This is the fictional tale of a successful young man, who had built up a very respectable pile in just a few years manufacturing childrens clothing (and keeping a sizeable chunk of his turnover off the books), and how he blew the lot, and more, in less than a year in the blackjack pits of AC.

 The principal character of Comped is Richie V, who originates from a modest low-eco background in Philadelphia, left school without too much to show for it but upon whom fate smiled.
 After leaving school he pulled a job working in a successful rag-trade business, and through a combination of his streetwise demeanour and hard graft ends up taking it over - paying for it on a deferred basis out of future profits - when the owner retires.
 As an added benefit, he also gets to marry the boss's daughter.
 As time goes on the business continues to make bundles and he expands into the retail sector where customers pay in cash, thereby reducing his reliance on his wholesale customers and uncertain cashflows.
 Certainly a case of "the boy did good" and the future looking to be a rosy one.